-The often disturbing noise that is associated with snoring can usually be attributed to a restriction in the free flow of air as it passes through the airway at the back of the mouth and nose.
+The disturbing noise associated with snoring can usually be attributed to a restriction in the free flow of air as it passes through the airway at the back of the mouth and nose.
 The vibrations set up by the movement of air through the restricted airway is what causes snoring.
 Snoring can frequently cause restless nights for the sleeper and be even more distressing for the snorer’s partner.

 It is common for a person who snores to have poor muscle tone in the soft palate so that when the person goes to sleep and the muscles relax, the palate, and sometimes the tongue, falls back towards the throat restricting the airway.